Cookies on the SIM Sherpa website

 at mobile.lebara.com

-If you run out of international minutes then you will have to top up with credit and pay out of that, but Lebara also offer some of the cheapest international rates of all networks.
-Some destinations only cost 1p per minute to call!
+If you run out of international mins then you’ll have to top up with credit and pay out of that, but Lebara have some of the cheapest international rates of all networks.
+Some countries only cost 1p per min to call!

 Overall it’s a nice addition to their plans that can help save quite a bit of money if you call abroad quite often.